ITU-BDSA2024-GROUP13/Chirp/docs/pages/1DesignAndArchitectureOfChirp/2ArchitectureInTheSmall.md

 ![[../../diagrams/class-diagrams/Service.png]]

-The `Chirp.Services` package contains the `CheepService` class, which directly communicates with the page models.
+The ***Chirp.Services*** package contains the `CheepService` class, which directly communicates with the page models.

-The service transacts data between the page models and indirectly the database using the repositories.
+The service transacts data between the *page models* and indirectly the database using the *repositories*.

 `CheepService` contains the dependency injected `IAuthorRepository` and `ICheepRepository`.

 The `CheepService` itself is also dependency, injected into the application.
 Page models refer to the same service, which refers to the same repositories, which refer to the same database.

 ![[../../diagrams/class-diagrams/Web.png]]

-The `Chirp.Web` package contains all the pages, as well as the startup program.
+The ***Chirp.Web*** package contains all the pages, as well as the startup program.

 The pages are made up of page models written in `C#` and the pages in `cshtml`.

-The `cshtml` pages send requests to the model which are handled by reading or writing to the database using the application's associated service interface.
+The `cshtml` pages send requests to the model which are handled by reading or writing to the database using the application's associated *service interface*.

-The scaffolded package `Area.Identity.Page.Account` is used to handle getting an identity token when logging in and managing the account using `Microsoft.AspNet.Identity`'s IdentityUser.
+The scaffolded package ***Area.Identity.Page.Account*** is used to handle getting an identity token when logging in and managing the account using ***Microsoft.AspNet.Identity***'s IdentityUser.

 ![[../../diagrams/class-diagrams/onion/Onion-coloured.png]]

-The entire `Chirp` package fulfills the onion architecture.
-Since `Chirp.Core` does not need to refer to any of the outer layers.
-The same goes for the repository layer and the service layer.
+The entire `Chirp` package fulfills the *onion architecture*.
+Since ***Chirp.Core*** does not need to refer to any of the outer layers.
+The same goes for the *repository layer* and the *service layer*.